pedrocmoita/pedrocmoita/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🎓 &nbsp; Studying IT at University of Cience in Lisbon, Portugal. @FCUL
 - 🌱 &nbsp; Front-end enthusiast.
-Learning more about SASS, Figma and Blender.
+Learning more about SASS, Figma, Blender.
+- 💼 &nbsp; Working on a personal portefolio website.

 <h3> 🛠 &nbsp;Tech Stack</h3>